NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 ## **3. Self-Sufficiency and Resource Management**

-• **Food Self-Sufficiency:** Because Experimental Cities places a strong emphasis on self-sufficiency in food and energy, approximately 80% of the ingredients used at Hanasaka’s community cafeteria are produced within the city; through such initiatives, the city maintains a cycle of production and consumption while keeping transportation costs low.
+• **Food Self-Sufficiency:** Because Experimental Cities place a strong emphasis on self-sufficiency in food and energy, approximately 80% of the ingredients used at Hanasaka’s community cafeteria are produced within the city; through such initiatives, the city maintains a cycle of production and consumption while keeping transportation costs low.

 • **Energy and Water Limits:** Energy and water consumption are strictly managed.
 Each individual and facility has an **annual usage limit**, and during emergencies, the city can trigger **"Emergency Power Adjustment Intervention Measures"** to cut power to non-essential infrastructure.

-• **Social Contribution Activities:** In Experimental Cities, which places a strong emphasis on self-sufficiency in food and energy, **citizens are encouraged to participate in activities such as agriculture, forestry, fisheries, and the maintenance of social infrastructure.** Even if they do not engage in such work on a regular basis, they can participate temporarily whenever they have free time.
+• **Social Contribution Activities:** In Experimental Cities, which place a strong emphasis on self-sufficiency in food and energy, **citizens are encouraged to participate in activities such as agriculture, forestry, fisheries, and the maintenance of social infrastructure.** Even if they do not engage in such work on a regular basis, they can participate temporarily whenever they have free time.
 While there is little or no monetary compensation, it was considered natural to engage in such social contribution activities from time to time, given that they were recipients of UBI.

 ## **4. Urban Planning and Wealth Policy**